 Can I Claim Against Volkswagen?

-Anyone who purchased or owned an affected vehicle, whether it was new or second hand can become a claimant.
+Anyone who purchased an affected vehicle prior to1 January 2016, whether it was new or second hand can become a claimant.
 You can bring a claim if you have already sold the car; however, you will need proof of your previous ownership (including its VIN number).
 You can also bring a claim if you bought the car outright with cash, or financed it from Volkswagen Financial Services.

 You can also bring a claim if you have had the vehicle ‘fixed’ by way of the on-going software update VW are carrying out.

-Unfortunately, this Group Action is not available to those people who purchased their vehicles in Scotland or Northern Ireland.
+Unfortunately, this Group Action is not available to those people who purchased their vehicles in Northern Ireland.